plizkinzmey/remote-transmission-client-go/docs/architecture.md

 Configuration is managed through:

 - Local storage for user preferences
-- Secure storage for sensitive information like credentials
+- Secure storage for sensitive data such as credentials
 - Runtime configuration for application settings

 ## Localization